meatqueen/1710QCA-Assessment3/journal/journal.md

 1. I found that the 10 second timer is too long so I halved it to 5 seconds and increased the factor to get bpm from 6 to 12.

 2. The beat thresholds I set were inaccurate.
 I changed them to be <500 and >590.
+I also increased the margins within the lizard 	would move as I thought the user would find it confusing why an apparently reasonable heartrate doesn't result in the lizard 		moving.

 3. The lizard reacts to the first heart beat too quickly.
 The first sequence that is recorded is faulty and erratic.
 To solve this I created another state, ‘gate’ that would be set to 1 if pin 0 was closed.
 This allowed me to put a 5 second delay between pin 0 and state change, discarding the first sequence.